-And in case your spouse passes away, you would generally only be liable for their credit card debt if you are a joint account-holder or co-signor on the account.
+When your spouse passes away, on the other hand, you are generally only liable for their credit card debt if you are a joint account holder or co-signer on the account.
 However, the executor of the estate could tap into property that you owned with your spouse to pay off any debt due, depending on your state law.

-The law lays down that debt collectors generally cannot contact you about a dead spouse’s debts unless you are a co-signor or joint account holder, or otherwise responsible for the debt.
+Debt collectors generally cannot contact you about a dead spouse’s debts unless you are a co-signer or joint account holder, or otherwise responsible for the debt.
 A dead spouse’s debt also should not impact your credit standing unless you were responsible for it.